Micwsr/rubik_solver/README.md

                                               | |_ /  |
     Welcome to the rubik solver!              \______/
 ```
 A **3x3** rubik's cube solver made with **python**.
-It uses the CFOP method (Jessica Fridrich) to solve the last face but the two first layer are solved using a home made algorithm (cf. Solving process).
-It doesn't use any external libraries to solve the cube, all the logic is implemented using **pure python**.
+It uses the CFOP method (Jessica Fridrich). <br> the first two layers are solved using a home made algorithm (cf. Solving process), the last face is solved using the CFOP method. <br> It doesn't use any external libraries to solve the cube, all the logic is implemented using **pure python**.

 ### <span style="color: cornflowerblue"> RUN
 ```